codingviv1/Mental_Disorder_App/README.md

 A comprehensive web application for mental health evaluation and disorder prediction using machine learning.

+## Live Demo

+The application is deployed and can be accessed at: [Mental Health Assessment System](https://mental-health-assessment.onrender.com)

 ## Features

 - Modern and responsive user interface